DavidWebsterHCI/ArtilleryCommand/README.md

-Artillery Command is an artillery strategy game in the extreme early stages of development.
+Artillery Command is an artillery strategy game in an extremely early stage of development.

 More updates as functionality is added -- check back soon!

+Requirements:

+This game makes use of Google Maps, and thus requires google-play-services_lib v4 to be installed.

 Current game controls:

 "projectiles" will come out of the "top" of the phone (hold in landscape, with screen facing you.
 This typically puts the phone at a 45 degree angle in respect to the ground.
 This then means that you are now shooting at a 45 degree angle.